jaden03/FirewoodEngine/readme.txt

 Im also pretty proud of the obj loader.
 I know its not much, but I really liked the proccess of researching how an obj file works and using that information to make an obj loader.

 Its all probably fundamentally wrong but I dont really know.
-It works tho.
+Atleast it works.